abikirkham/FitFriends/README.md

 The website behaved as expected with no errors or warnings and redirected to `dashboard.html`.

-### Part Two - Missing Required Field Email
+### Part Two - Missing Required Field User Name

 **Steps to test:**

 1. Navigate to FitFriends - Home Page
 2. Select the login modal form and input the following data:
-   - Email:
+   - User Name:
    - Password: This1is2a3test
 3. Click Submit